Greensted Church (or, Walls Can Talk)

 Public Footpaths: one of many discoveries my family made on our trip to the UK.
 Sounds simple, right?
 A simple green sign points the way to a walking trail through a pasture, along a hedgerow, or down by a stream.
 The rural areas we visited were fairly threaded through with footpaths.
 But I have to say, using these trails made me feel a little transgressive, like I was getting away with something.
 Of course, the US has trails for the public as well.
 But they are usually on publicly- owned lands, whether a national monument, state natural area, or city park.
 You don’t cross into private land uninvited without risking a call to the police or a bullet zinging overhead.
 But in England, if it’s marked, you can walk, take photos, even have a picnic in a stranger’s pasture.
 In America, walking through someone’s property – field, woods, even transmission line – without permission is trespassing; in England, if there is a marked public footpath, it is illegal to block it!
 And by one source, there are something like 140,000 miles of public footpaths in England and Wales (Scotland has a similar concept, but the rules are different).

 I visited a handful of footpaths during our visit to the south of England.
 The first one was near the village of Wellow in Somerset, as we quested for a Neolithic barrow said to be in the area.
 Crossing a wooden stepladder that bridged a fence, we found ourselves among sheep who were apparently used to ramblers.
 I felt a bit wary because, as I said, I half expected to be yelled at by an irate farmer.
-But we were accosted as we followed a faint fence line path up a hill, then across the hill alongside a hawthorn hedge, until reaching our goal (which no doubt I will discuss in a later post).
+But we were not accosted as we followed a faint fence line path up a hill, then across the hill alongside a hawthorn hedge, until reaching our goal (which no doubt I will discuss in a later post).
 As we left, we passed two or three folks who drove here to walk their dogs.
 This trail I thought was back-of-beyond was getting a fair bit of use this afternoon.

 Alley path